Forging quantum data: classically defeating an IQP-based quantum test: Algorithm

 \section{Algorithm}

-The classical strategy described in \cite{shepherd_temporally_2009} and reproduced in Fact \ref{fact:classical-strategy} above generates vectors that are orthogonal to $\boldsymbol{s}$ with probability $\nicefrac{3}{4}$.
-The key to this paper is that it is possible to \emph{correlate }the vectors generated by that strategy, such that with probability $\nicefrac{1}{2}$ one may generate a large set of vectors that \emph{all }are orthogonal to $\boldsymbol{s}$.
-When that happens, they form a system of linear equations that can be solved to yield $\boldsymbol{s}$.
+The classical strategy described in Fact~\ref{fact:classical-strategy} above generates vectors that are orthogonal to $\boldsymbol{s}$ with probability $\nicefrac{3}{4}$.
+The key to classically defeating the protocol is that it is possible to \emph{correlate} the vectors generated by that strategy, such that there is a non-negligible probability of generating a large set of vectors that \emph{all} are orthogonal to $\boldsymbol{s}$.
+These vectors form a system of linear equations that can be solved to yield $\boldsymbol{s}$.
 Finally, with knowledge of $\boldsymbol{s}$ it is trivial to generate samples that pass the verifier's test.